How To Apply

 Are you eligible to apply?

-To become a Police Now officer, you must meet our eligibility criteria.
-These follow national standards.
-Take a look at the section below to make sure you are eligible.
+To become a Police Now participant, you must meet our eligibility criteria.
+These follow national standards for new police officers.
+Take a look at the detailed section below to make sure you are eligible.
+In brief, you will need to:

 An Audio Guide to Vetting For Police Now